F A q

 I'm not familiar with "Parent Coordination" and I need some help for my children in a nasty divorce...

 This therapist is a trained Parent Coordinator (PC) for parents who are in a divorce or coparenting situation.
 Please know that therapy, and parent coordination, are completely separate roles.
-It would be unethical, as well as not very objective, for a therapist to provide Parent Coordination services, while also serving as your therapist at the same time.
+Coparenting counseling, and Parent Coordination, are NOT the same thing.
+It would be unethical and not very objective for a therapist to provide Parent Coordination services while also serving as your therapist at the same time.
 Parent Coordination is not a clinical, therapeutic role, and is not under HIPAA law in terms of confidentiality.
 PCs typically do not take part in changing custody arrangements.
-PCs (just like certified mediators) are typically required to possess a masters or doctoral degree, and preferably a background such as counseling, or law.
-Typically, attorneys, therapists, psychologists, social workers can serve as PCs.
+PCs are required to possess a masters or doctoral degree and a professional background, such as counseling or law.
+Typically, attorneys, therapists, psychologists, social workers may serve as PCs.
 Parent Coordination fees are typically divided between the parents.

 About half of all marriages will end in divorce.
-All of this can bode disaster for children, and create later coparenting problems that can easily reach into the next generation and negatively impact entire family systems and communities.
-You split up.
-Your children didn't.
-Sometimes when battling with an ex-partner even the most well-meaning, loving parents can make serious mistakes that can hurt their children.
-Sometimes if the parents can't or won't come to a mutual agreement or work smoothly together on coparenting for the children's benefit, the court must step in for the protection of the children.
+Over 40% of children today are born into relationships that are often uncommitted and already experiencing difficult coparenting strife.
+Sometimes if the coparents can't or won't come to a mutual agreement or work smoothly together for the children's benefit, the court must step in for the protection of the children.
 Please see the "Parent Coordination" tab on this website for more information.

 Do you offer Christian therapy?